gearglow/ReptiliaWithATwist/The List - Notes.md

     - [ ] Have Robbie glass it with Fiendfyre during Riddle's resurrection
   - [ ] Seek & Destroy the horcrux in Hufflepuff's Cup (Lestrange Vault)
   - [ ] Seek & Destroy the Snake (Little Hangleton Graveyard)
-- [ ] Deal with the dragon in the Second Task
 - [ ] Dazzle at the Yule Ball
 - [ ] Dominate the duels in the Third Task
 - [ ] Rescue the hostage in the Fourth Task